 The auto industry is undergoing a paradigm shift due to the carbon neutrality goals in North America, Europe, and China, and top automakers are preparing a massive ZEV onslaught to bring down their average emissions.
-2022 will be the year with the highest number of new electric car world premieres and market launches.
+2022 will be the year with the highest number of new electric car concepts, world premieres, and market launches.
 More than 60 production EVs are debuting or launching for customers this year, and unsurprisingly most are SUVs.
 Many of the new electric cars 2022 will see debuting and/or coming to the showrooms will be models designed from the outset to run solely on electric power.

 New Audi e-tron

 The Audi e-tron, which broke cover three years ago in September 2018, will receive its mid-life facelift in 2022.
-New batteries, more energy-saving motors, and enhanced recuperation will likely increase its range to around 600 km or 373 miles on the WLTP test cycle.
+New batteries, energy-saving motors, and enhanced recuperation will likely increase its range to around 600 km or 373 miles on the WLTP test cycle.
 It is rumored that the car could take the name Audi Q8 e-tron.

 New Audi e-tron Sportback

 The Audi e-tron Sportback will get its facelift along with the Audi e-tron.
 It will receive the same technical updates, and its WLTP range will likely increase to more than 600 km/373 miles.